anthropic claude sonnet

 FAQ

-Where can I deploy Opus 4.7?
-Anthropic API, Amazon Bedrock, Google Cloud Vertex AI, Microsoft Foundry, and HostAgentes (auto-enabled on April 16, 2026 for all Paperclip BYOK setups).
+Where can I deploy these models?
+Anthropic API, Amazon Bedrock, Google Cloud Vertex AI, Microsoft Foundry, and HostAgentes (auto-enabled on Paperclip BYOK setups).

-Related: Deploy Claude Opus 4.7 on Paperclip → · OpenAI vs Anthropic comparison → · Gemini vs OpenAI comparison →
+Related: Deploy Sonnet 5 & Opus 4.8 on Paperclip → · OpenAI vs Anthropic comparison →

 H